jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Summit, and the SANS Pentest Hack Fest, as well as serving on the program committees of influential security research venues including the USENIX Workshop on Offensive Technologies (WOOT), Toorcon, and Black
-Hat USA, among others.3
+Hat USA, among others.
+3
+2021 NCC Group Annual Research Report
+4
-32021 NCC Group Annual Research Report2021 NCC Group Annual Research ReportMessage from the Global Head of ResearchAs our world undergoes rapid social change and new norms for our relationship with information and with emerging technologies are set, I believe it is essential that as technologists, we connect with \- and communicate about \- our values, intentions, and the big questions that inspire us.
-It is my hope that through this report, readers can begin to see and interrogate themes that emerged across our wider security research program, reflective of the things that matter most to individuals across NCC Group.Jennifer Fernick SVP \& Global Head of Research at NCC GroupFrom my own view, in the past year, weve seen a number of themes:Time to exploitation of vulnerabilities in the wildhas rapidly decreased.
+2021 NCC Group Annual Research Report
+Message from the Global Head of Research
+As our world undergoes rapid social change and new norms for our relationship with information and with emerging technologies are set, I believe it is essential that as technologists, we connect with \- and communicate about \- our values, intentions, and the big questions that inspire us.
+It is my hope that through this report, readers can begin to see and interrogate themes that emerged across our wider security research program, reflective of the things that matter most to individuals across NCC Group.
+From my own view, in the past year, weve seen a number of themes:
+
+Time to exploitation of vulnerabilities in the wild has rapidly decreased.
 Industry research aligns with what were seeing in practice \- time to exploitation of a vulnerability in the wild after a patch has been released has dropped from several weeks as of a few years ago, to only a few days now.
+This is challenging because it requires a seriously retooled approach to vulnerability management, and because it puts tremendous pressure to patch on key intermediaries in the software supply chain \- many of whom are open\-source maintainers.
+
-This is challenging because it requires a seriously retooled approach to vulnerability management, and because it puts tremendous pressure to patch on key intermediaries in the software supply chain \- many of whom are open\-source maintainers.Misinformation kills.
-Much in the way that 2020 taught us that election security was hardly about the hardware at all, 2021 showed that the health of populations depends at least as much on a populations scientific and media literacy as it does on the core scientific advancements themselves, and that social media companies may be playing potentially even more of a role in the health and safety of citizens than those individuals own democratically\-elected leaders.Software supply chain security matters.
+Misinformation kills.
+Much in the way that 2020 taught us that election security was hardly about the hardware at all, 2021 showed that the health of populations depends at least as much on a populations scientific and media literacy as it does on the core scientific advancements themselves, and that social media companies may be playing potentially even more of a role in the health and safety of citizens than those individuals own democratically\-elected leaders.
+
+Software supply chain security matters.
 It is no longer in the realm of the unusually paranoid to care not only about the security of our own code, but also about its upstream dependencies and its downstream deployment pipeline.
+Numerous high profile incidents in late 2020 through 2021 emphasized this point \- so much so, that U.S. President Biden issued an Executive Order largely aimed at remediating it.
+
-Numerous high profile incidents in late 2020 through 2021 emphasized this point \- so much so, that U.S. President Biden issued an Executive Order largely aimed at remediating it.Ransomware remains an unsolved problem.Despite it being a relatively uninteresting topic for most security researchers, ransomware is one of the greatest threats to digital security as perceived by both the general public and countless CISOs alike.
+Ransomware remains an unsolved problem.
+Despite it being a relatively uninteresting topic for most security researchers, ransomware is one of the greatest threats to digital security as perceived by both the general public and countless CISOs alike.
 Why then, is something this impactful being largely overlooked by the research community outside of threat intelligence teams?
 It seems like the best advice we have is for IT teams to patch everything, faster \- but perfection is not a strategy.
 I would like to understand: In a world of limited resources, which interventions are the most effective at preventing ransomware infections?
-Sanctions against ransomware operators are likely the greatest tool we have, but that doesnt erase the question of what technical solutions to this problem look like.Geopolitical power increasingly depends oninformation access, and can swing faster than ever before.
+Sanctions against ransomware operators are likely the greatest tool we have, but that doesnt erase the question of what technical solutions to this problem look like.
+
+Geopolitical power increasingly depends on information access, and can swing faster than ever before.
 What does it mean when we put internet\-enabled sensors into the things that keep us alive?
 What does it mean to put internet\-enabled sensors into all of the things that make life worth living?
-Does our acceptance of that risk change when we imagine highly\-skilled foreign adversaries a few keystrokes away?4
+Does our acceptance of that risk change when we imagine highly\-skilled foreign adversaries a few keystrokes away?
+4
+Jennifer Fernick
+SVP \& Global Head of Research at NCC Group
+5
-42021 NCC Group Annual Research ReportIn 2022 and beyond, were going to face a number of challenges, new and old.
+2021 NCC Group Annual Research Report
+In 2022 and beyond, were going to face a number of challenges, new and old.
+These include:
+
-These include:Affective computing, brain\-computer interfaces,and the broader question of where we draw the line as the physical distance between computers and human bodies grows increasingly small.
+Affective computing, brain\-computer interfaces, and the broader question of where we draw the line as the physical distance between computers and human bodies grows increasingly small.
 With the increasing adoption of smart cities, smart buildings, and